melissa-sa/melissa/examples/virtual_cluster/README.md

 This directory contains the necessary files and scripts to install and run a virtual cluster with 2 batch schedulers: OAR and Slurm.
+We consider that you cloned the sources of Melissa in

 We modified the original [OAR-docker](https://oar.imag.fr/wiki:oar-docker) to: